jfbelisle83/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-This is a project where I practiced myself with GitHub based on previous work with the Bikeshare Project.
+This is a project where I practice myself with GitHub based on previous work with the Bikeshare Project.

 ### Files used
 bikeshare.py